-max-zone-tt1 See the description of max-zone-tt1 in options Block Definition and Usage.
+max-zone-ttl See the description of max-zone-ttl in options Block Definition and Usage.
+The use of this option in zone blocks is deprecated and will be rendered nonoperational in a future release.

 dnssec-secure-to-insecure See the description of dnssec-secure-to-insecure in Boolean Options.